Caring for exotic pets in summer

-- Keep fish tanks and reptile or amphibian enclosures out of direct sunlight.
+- Out of direct sunlight - keep fish tanks and reptile or amphibian enclosures out of direct sunlight.

-- Check the temperature levels inside fish tanks and reptile and amphibian enclosures regularly to ensure that you are providing the recommended temperature gradient for the species.
+- Regularly check the temperature levels inside fish tanks, reptile and amphibian enclosures to check they're set to the correct temperature range.

-- For fish tanks, you may need to carry out water changes to prevent overheating.
+- Water changes - for fish tanks, you may need to carry out water changes to prevent overheating.
 For ponds, top up the water levels and make sure pond fish have access to shaded areas created by aquatic plants.